 Members of Congress have proposed legislation to prevent misuse of such information by law enforcement, companies, and individuals.
 These include the Geolocation Privacy and Surveillance Act ("GPS Act"), the Online Communications and Geolocation Protection Act, and the Location Privacy Protection Act.

-As of November 2013, none of these bills has seen action beyond the committee level.Learn more about the bills
+As of October 2014, none of these bills has been enacted into law.Learn more about the bills

 Executive branch policies addressing GPS-related privacy issues are mostly decentralized across federal agencies.
 The following list of known, publicly available policies is a work in progress and not comprehensive.